roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU management/Create heterogeneous computing clusters/Create a managed GPU cluster.md

     The pay-as-you-go and subscription billing methods are supported.

     **Note:** After an ECS instance is created, you can change its billing method from pay-as-you-go to subscription in the ECS console.
-For more information, see [Change the billing method of an instance from pay-as-you-go to subscription](/intl.en-US/Pricing/Change the billing method/Switch the billing method from pay-as-you-go to subscription.md).
+For more information, see [Change the billing method of an instance from pay-as-you-go to subscription](/intl.en-US/Pricing/Change the billing method/Change the billing method of an instance from pay-as-you-go to subscription.md).

 ## Procedure

-1. Log on to the [ACK console](https://cs.console.aliyun.com).
+1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).

 2. In the left-side navigation pane, click **Clusters**.

-3. On the Clusters page, click **Create Kubernetes Cluster** in the upper-right corner of the page.
+3. In the upper-right corner of the Clusters page, click **Create Kubernetes cluster**.

 4. In the **Select Cluster Template** dialog box, click **Create** on the **Managed Cluster for Heterogeneous Computing** card.